espressif/esp-idf/examples/openthread/ot_br/README.md

 Done
 ```

-This service will also become visible on the WiFi network:
+This service will also become visible on the Wi-Fi network:

 ```bash
 $ avahi-browse -r _test._udp -t